Overview

 General requirements

-- Hold an a primary honours degree (NFQ, Level 8) in Psychology.
+- Hold a Second Class Honours Grade 1 in a primary honours degree (NFQ, Level 8) in Psychology.

-- Satisfy the eligibility requirements for graduate membership of the Psychological Society of Ireland or the British Psychological Society of Ireland or the British Psychological Society.
+- Satisfy the eligibility requirements for graduate membership of either the Psychological Society of Ireland (PSI) or the British Psychological Society (BPS).

 -